mohamedkhaledmahmoud97-ux/alshayeb-law/PROJECT_MEMORY.md

 - ~~Scraper boilerplate not removed~~ — Resolved in Session 5.
 - ~~Longest chunk was 15,368 chars~~ — Resolved in Phase 3.6 (max chunk now 2,048 chars).
 - ~~`arabic_normalizer.py` is implemented but not wired into the ingestion pipeline~~ — Resolved in Phase 3.7 via ADR-015.
 Normalization is applied at embedding time only; the canonical corpus is never modified.
-- Vector database not yet generated.
+- ~~Vector database not yet generated~~ — Resolved in Phase 4 Step 3.
+FAISS index (8,340 vectors × 1024 dims) generated and validated.
+- FAISS validation report available at `outputs/faiss/validation_report.json`.
 - PDFBookParser not yet implemented (stub only — awaiting PDF source inspection).
+Al-Sanhuri PDFs acquired (14 files) — processing deferred to Phase 4.5.
 - CourtJudgmentParser not yet implemented (stub only — awaiting dataset acquisition).

 ---